Lansinoh Moms' Club

 - By supporting lactation at work, employers can reduce turnover, lower recruitment and training costs, cut rates of absenteeism, boost morale and productivity, and reduce health care costs

 The Affordable Care Act is on your side!
 This healthcare law stipulates that an employer must provide the time and space (specifically pointing out this should not be a bathroom) for pumping moms.
-For more details, you can visit The Dept of Labor website.
+For more details, you can visit The Department of Labor website.
 Many insurances now cover pumps - find out if your insurance covers a Lansinoh pump!

 We know that pumping breastmilk at work takes extra effort, but it’s worth it!
 Contact one of our Certified Lactation Counselors if you have any questions.